Reverse osmosis is a method used to separate a high percentage of pollutants from water by forcing it through a semi-permeable membrane.

 The operation of the RO System should be carefully monitored to predict when the membranes would require cleaning.
 As a rule of thumb, cleaning is indicated when the normalized flux rate decreases by 10%.
 Under ideal condition, assuming that the RO pretreatment system is properly designed and operated, the frequency between membrane cleanings should be 3 months or more.
 Cleaning every 1 to 3 months is considered a fair performance, and suggests that some improvements in the pretreatment system should be considered.
 Cleaning frequencies every month or more indicate a change in raw water quality, a problem with the pretreatment system, or a problem with the operation of the RO unit.

 Reverse osmosis is a reliable method for producing high-purity water.
-However, most water supplies require some form of RO pretreatment such as softening, media filtration, activated carbon, or chemical injection to protect the membranes from premature fouling or failure.
+However, most water supplies require some form of RO pretreatment such as softening, media filtration, activated carbon, or chemical injection to protect the reverse osmosis membranes from premature fouling or failure.
 The pretreatment requirements will vary from location to location, but the overall objective remains the same: to maintain the design flux rates, minimize the membranes cleaning frequency, and prolong the useful life of the RO equipment.

 Pure Aqua has over 20 years of experience as a global provider of B2B water treatment solutions for a variety of applications and industries, we offer a large selection of all types of reverse osmosis and water treatment systems to meet your industrial needs.
 Pure Aqua’s extensive global experience in engineering and manufacturing allows us to pre-engineer and customize water treatment and reverse osmosis systems to meet a wide range of customer requirements and specifications.